backstrap/mathmodel/README.md

 The Solid class provides 3D solid objects like block(), cone(), and sphere().
 And the Plot class provides various plotting methods - point() and text(), as well as more advanced plots.

+All the above graphic object classes are subclasses of
+<a href="Coords.html">Coords</a>,
+which defines a local coordinate system transformation matrix and standard transformation methods (translate, rotate, scale, stretch, quaternion.)
+Thus you can easily transform objects, for example:

+    new Solid().rotate(pi/4).stretch(2, 3, 4).block();

+Scenes can also be animated by setting the 'animate' property of your MathModel config and then setting the rotationAxisAngle (and optionally rotationOrigin) options of the shapes that are to be animated (rotation is the only animation currently supported.)

+The <a href="GroupedShape.html">GroupedShape</a> class can be used to group elements together into logic objects.
+Grouped objects will be animated as a single entity.

+    class MyPart extends GroupedShape {
+        // Returns a simple spinning shape composed of two squares. get() {
+            const surface = new Surface(this.setOptions({rotationAxisAngle: [[1, 0, 0], 1]}));

+            return surface.rect().concat(
+                surface.rotate(pi/2).rect()
+            );
+        }
+    }

 You might also like to install and use
 [the "math" NPM package](https://www.npmjs.com/package/@backstrap/math)